 - Sep 16, 2015

-Washington, D.C.—Good news for Hoffman-Madison Waterfront.
-The master developer of the massive Wharf waterfront development project in Washington, D.C., announced that it has secured $400 million in construction financing for the $1.2 billion first phase of the project.
+Good news for Hoffman-Madison Waterfront.
+The master developer of the massive Wharf waterfront development project in Washington, D.C. announced that it has secured $400 million in construction financing for the $1.2 billion first phase of the project.

 Hoffman-Madison, a partnership between PN Hoffman Construction Development and Madison Marquette, was represented in the deal by legal teams from Pillsbury Winthrop Shaw Pittman and Cooley LLP, with Eastdil Secured’s Nick Seidenberg and Michael Zelin acting as financial advisors.

-“The Wharf is the Washington region’s premier, mixed-use waterfront project being developed by a best-in-class sponsorship,” Joe Carter, executive vice president & division manager for Wells Fargo’s Washington commercial real estate office, said.
+“The Wharf is the Washington region’s premier, mixed-use waterfront project being developed by a best-in-class sponsorship,” Joe Carter, executive vice president & division manager for Wells Fargo’s Washington commercial real estate office, said in a statement.
 “We are excited to lead the financing, which includes a bank group with strong ties to the local community, in a project of this stature.”